Skip to content

 Key takeaways

-• Skinny modern trim destroys the look
+• Skinny modern stock trim instantly destroys the look — trim weight is non-negotiable

 FAQ